Trucking

 3. Take your vitamins

 Being on the road all the time can make it a little harder to get all your necessary vitamins and nutrients.
-Try a multi-vitamin every day to boost your immune system and keep you healthy.
+Try a multi-vitamin every day to boost your immune system and keep you staying healthy.
 Or, you can choose supplements based on what is lacking from your diet.

 Getting enough Omega-3 can be tricky, especially if you’re not a fish eater.
 Still, the benefits of Omega-3 have been shown to prevent or reduce the risk of heart attacks and improve cardiovascular health, which in turn helps to bolster your immune system.